epe129/Projects/README.md

 # verkkokauppa-django

-The verkkokauppa-django file contains a django project where the user can log in, register, view products, add products to cart, and make orders. still in development.
+The verkkokauppa-django file contains a django project where the user can view products, add products to cart, and make orders. still in development.